Arli National Park: Geography and history

 The park can be accessed via the N19 highway via Diapaga (in the dry season also via Pama).
-Arli National Park has several pools, such as Tounga where there is a waterhole and there are two pools which are often visited by up to twenty hippos.
+Arli National Park has several pools, such as Tounga where there is a waterhole and two pools which are often visited by up to twenty hippos.

-The park was earlier a habitat for the West African wild dog (Lycaon pictus manguensis), although this canid is likely extirpated from the local area due to an expanding human population, and a lack of national protection.
+The park was earlier a habitat for the West African wild dog (Lycaon pictus manguensis), although this canid is likely extirpated from the local area due to an expanding human population, and lack of national protection.

+The Arly reserve is part of a complex of protected areas with the Singou reserve, forming an important bird area.

+Management of the park has been delegated to the Burkinabe NGO NATURAMA since 1993.

+The reserve has been designated a Ramsar site since 2009 for the international importance of its wetlands.